How Does Cashless Payment Work: A Guide

 Confirmation

-The final step in the cashless payment process is confirmation.
-Both the customer and the merchant receive confirmation of the completed transaction, which usually comes in the form of:
+The final step is confirmation.
+Both the customer and the merchant receive confirmation of the completed transaction, which is usually in the form of:

-• Notifications: Both parties might receive real-time notifications via email, SMS, or through a mobile app, confirming that the payment has been processed successfully.
+• Notifications: Both parties might receive real-time notifications via email, SMS or mobile app, confirming the payment has been processed successfully.

 How Does Cashless Payment Work